Leadenhall Street: History

 In the Victorian era, merchants were progressively replaced by banks, typically sturdy 6-storey stone buildings.
 Notable survivors include Lloyds Bank (No 113), the former Bank of Adelaide (No 11), the former Grace & Co (No 147) and the Lutyens designed No 139.

 Bomb damage during World War II mainly affected the south side of Leadenhall Street to the east of Lime Street (No 26 to 49).
 Early post-war reconstruction matched the height of existing buildings, while introducing modern styles such as the former Scandinavian Bank (No 36) and the former Bank of Credit and Commerce International (No 100).
 In the late 1980s, the former Midland Bank (No 69) and the former Swiss Re House (No 77) introduced the post-modern style.

 Today Leadenhall Street is closely associated with the insurance industry and particularly the Lloyd's insurance market, which occupied No 12 from 1928 to 1958, and has since been based in the adjacent Lime Street.
 The 14-storey Lloyd's building, completed in 1986, started a trend for dramatic architecture in the area.

 Tall buildings on Leadenhall Street are constrained by the protected view of St Paul's Cathedral from Fleet Street.
-To avoiding impinging on this view, the 48-storey Leadenhall Building (No 122) adopted a distinctive sloping profile, known as “The Cheesegrater”, while “The Scalpel”, a 38-storey building across the street (52 Lime Street), slopes in the opposite direction.
-Other buildings being developed, including the 57-storey "Diamond" (No 100) and the 50-storey “Prussian Blue” on the corner with Bishopsgate, will fill in the gaps in this cluster of buildings.
+To avoiding impinging on this view, the 48-storey Leadenhall Building (No 122) adopted a distinctive sloping profile, known as The Cheesegrater, while The Scalpel, a 38-storey building across the street (52 Lime Street), slopes in the opposite direction.
+Other buildings being developed, including the 57-storey 100 Leadenhall and the 50-storey Prussian Blue on the corner with Bishopsgate, will fill in the gaps in this cluster of buildings.